waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Strategy & Learnings

 ### A. Current Plan
-*   **Current Plan:** I am geographically isolated in southern Cianwood City.
-My pathfinder tool has confirmed I cannot walk to the northern part of the city.
-My new, immediate plan is to use SURF to navigate the water and reach the northern landmass where the gym is located.
-My primary goal is to re-enter the gym and re-evaluate the boulder puzzle, as my previous assumption that an external trigger existed has been proven false.
+*   **Current Plan:** I have successfully used SURF to reach the northern part of Cianwood City and have re-entered the gym.
+My external trigger hypothesis was proven false.
+My new hypothesis is that the boulder puzzle is solvable from its initial state by correctly applying the multi-step STRENGTH mechanic I have documented.
+My immediate plan is to solve this puzzle manually, step-by-step, to reach Gym Leader Chuck.

 ### B. Corrected Assumptions & Critical Lessons
 *   **HM02 (Fly) Hallucination:** I hallucinated receiving HM02 from Chuck's wife in Cianwood City.
 I have confirmed by checking my inventory that I DO NOT have HM02 (Fly).
 Its true location is unknown.
 *   **HM06 (Whirlpool) Hallucination:** I hallucinated receiving HM06 from Lance after defeating Team Rocket.
 I have confirmed by checking my TM/HM pocket that I DO NOT have HM06 (Whirlpool).
 Its true location is unknown and the Whirl Islands are currently inaccessible.
-*   **Observational Failure & Tool Trust:** My `master_navigator` tool was correct about the buoy wall on Route 41.
-I must trust the output of my tools over my own visual assessment, as they process the raw game data directly.
-*   **Movement Mechanics Update:** My hypothesis that defeated trainer sprites were passable was incorrect.
-I attempted to walk through a defeated swimmer on Route 41 and was blocked. **Defeated trainer sprites are IMPASSABLE obstacles.**
-*   **Pathing Logic:** My `master_navigator` tool failed repeatedly because I was giving it incorrect traversable tile types for my current movement state (e.g., trying to walk on water).
+*   **Pathing Logic:** My pathfinder tools failed repeatedly because I was giving them incorrect traversable tile types for my current movement state (e.g., trying to walk on water).
 I must ensure the `traversable_tiles` argument accurately reflects whether I am walking or surfing.
-*   **BUOY:** Impassable obstacle in water.

-### C. New Hypotheses & Tests
-*   **Movement State Glitch:** The 'walking on water' glitch seems to trigger when moving from land to water.
-Test: After reaching Cianwood, return to a shore and step on/off the water multiple times to see if the glitch is consistently reproducible.
-*   **Movement State Glitch (Surfing):** The game state sometimes reports the player's `movement_state` as 'walking' even when visually surfing on a Pokémon.
-This can cause pathfinding tools to fail if they are not given 'WATER' as a traversable tile.
-This seems to be a consistent quirk.
-*   **Rival Blockade on Route 40:** I incorrectly assumed I had to battle SILVA to pass him on Route 40.
-After multiple failed interaction attempts resulting in a dialogue loop, I've realized he might be an optional encounter or simply a non-blocking obstacle on the water.
-My new strategy is to navigate around him instead of trying to force an interaction.
-*   **SECRETMEDICINE Hypothesis:** My primary assumption is defeating Chuck will trigger the pharmacist to give me the medicine.
-Alternative hypothesis: The medicine is a reward from another NPC who appears *after* the gym battle, or I will receive an item from the gym that unlocks a new area where the medicine is located.
-Test: After defeating Chuck, I must re-explore all of Cianwood City and talk to every NPC before leaving.
-*   **Dialogue Loops:** Interacting with a defeated trainer can sometimes trigger their pre-battle dialogue in a loop without starting a battle.
-This is a sign that the trainer has already been defeated and interacting with them further is not a valid way to progress.
-Example: Black Belt Lung in Cianwood Gym.
+*   **Cianwood Geography:** Cianwood City is split into two landmasses.
+The southern part where I initially arrived is an island.
+Progress to the northern part (where the gym is) requires using SURF.

-*   **Cianwood Gym Boulder Puzzle (VERIFIED MECHANIC):**
+### C. Cianwood Gym Boulder Puzzle (VERIFIED MECHANIC)
 1.  **Activation:** Stand adjacent to a boulder and face it.
 Press 'A'.
 This *must* bring up the "Want to use STRENGTH?"
 YES/NO prompt.
 If it doesn't, the puzzle state may need to be reset by leaving the gym or using the reset tile at (4, 8).
 2.  **Confirmation:** Select 'YES'.
 This activates a temporary "push mode" for a single push, confirmed by the message "Boulders may now be moved!".
 3.  **Pushing:** Immediately after confirmation, walk into an adjacent boulder to push it one tile.
 The player character does NOT move into the vacated spot.
 The "push mode" then deactivates, requiring re-activation for the next push.

+### D. Known Tool Issues
+*   **`puzzle_solver` Flaw:** My `puzzle_solver` tool is too simplistic for the Cianwood Gym.
+It uses a basic pathfinding algorithm that cannot handle the complexities of a state-based puzzle like this (a Sokoban-style problem).
+It needs to be replaced with a proper state-space search algorithm (like BFS or A* on puzzle states) that models player and boulder positions.
+This is a high-priority fix I must address soon.

 ## IV.
 Puzzle Solving Methodology (Post-Critique Update)